wacncontent/CustomizeTool/addCommentOutput/articles/powershell-install-configure.md

 - To provide feedback about the cmdlets, report issues, or access the source code, see [Azure PowerShell code repository](https://github.com/WindowsAzure/azure-sdk-tools).

-- To learn about the Windows PowerShell command line and scripting environment, see the [TechNet Script <!-- deleted by customization Center](https://technet.microsoft.com/zh-cn/scriptcenter/dd742419) --><!-- keep by customization: begin --> Center](https://technet.microsoft.com/zh-cn/scriptcenter/powershell.aspx) <!-- keep by customization: end -->.
+- To learn about the Windows PowerShell command line and scripting environment, see the [TechNet Script Center](https://technet.microsoft.com/zh-cn/scriptcenter/dd742419).

 - For information about installing, learning, using, and customizing Windows PowerShell, see [Scripting with Windows PowerShell](https://technet.microsoft.com/zh-cn/library/bb978526.aspx).